cfpb/design-system/docs/special-pages/home.md

   consistent, effective, and accessible products for the American public

-  ## Where to go first
+  ## Start with our principles

-  Start by reading our [general principles](https://cfpb.github.io/design-system/foundation/general-principles), which form the strategic underpinnings for the CFPB’s design and development standards, and [accessibility principles](https://cfpb.github.io/design-system/foundation/accessibility), which lay the foundation for ensuring that our web content is available for all users.
+  Start by reading our **[general principles](https://cfpb.github.io/design-system/foundation/general-principles)**, which form the strategic underpinnings for the CFPB’s design and development standards, and **[accessibility principles](https://cfpb.github.io/design-system/foundation/accessibility)**, which lay the foundation for ensuring that our web content is available for all users.

-  #### Then go to one of the sections below to find information.
+  ## Browse the Design System

   <div class="content-33 content-last" markdown="1">